 How Dana-Farber/Boston Children's Cancer and Blood Disorders Center approaches low-grade gliomas

-After treatment, your child will receive expert follow-up care through the Stop and Shop Neuro-Oncology Outcomes Clinic at Dana-Farber Cancer Institute, where he will be are able to meet with his neurosurgeon, radiation oncologist, pediatric neuro-oncologist and neurologists at the same follow-up visit.
+After treatment, your child will receive expert follow-up brain tumor survivorship care through the Stop & Shop Family Pediatric Neuro-Oncology Outcomes Clinic, where he will be able to meet with his neurosurgeon, radiation oncologist, pediatric neuro-oncologist and neurologists at the same follow-up visit.

 - Our pediatric brain tumor survivorship clinic is held weekly.

 - In addition to meeting with your pediatric neuro-oncologists, neurologist and neurosurgeon, your child may also see one of our endocrinologists or alternative/complementary therapy specialists.

 - School liaisons and psychosocial personnel from the pediatric brain tumor team are also available.